pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Motor-and-Esc.md

 Enter the number of teeth for the Tail rotor gearing [Teeth on Tail gear]/[Teeth on Autorotation Gear].
 For a direct drive tail this is just set to 1 / 1.

 :::tip
-If the gear tooth count is not know, you can use the gear ratio instead.
+If the gear tooth count is not known, you can approximate the gear ratio instead.

 For example if the main gear ratio is 11.8 then you set *[Teeth on Pinion gear =10]/[Teeth on Main Gear =118]*.

 Similarly if the tail gear ratio is 4.8 then you set *[Teeth on Tail gear =10]/[Teeth on Autorotation Gear =48]*.

+note that counting the gear tooth is preferable because an accurate gear ratio is essential to the operation for the [RPM Filters](./RPM-Filters).
 :::

 ### Motor Pole Count